mpiwg-abi/specification-text-draft/Chapter.md

 The MPI ABI requires that this integer type be a signed integer that is the same size as an address.

+*Advice to implementers:*
-Advice to implementers: _The use of C standard types designed to satisfy the above properties are strongly encouraged.
+The use of C standard types designed to satisfy the above properties are strongly encouraged.
-For example, _`intptr_t`_ is an integer that is guarenteed to be able to store an address._
+For example, _`intptr_t`_ is an integer that is guarenteed to be able to store an address.
+*(End of advice to implementers.)*

 `MPI_Offset` pertains to file I/O and depends on the underlying filesystem.
 In some cases, filesystems support offsets that are larger than the